JOY emanates from God. His supply is limitless, and it flows freely to those who know Him.

 Wouldn’t you agree: you can deal with life’s issues more effectively when your life shows evidence of the presence of fruits of the Spirit such as joy and peace, rather than being wracked with fear, worry, doubt, anxiety, and panic.

 I mentioned two of the fruits of the Spirit, joy and peace, above.
 This article dealt with joy.
-In the next article I will show you what God has for you when you choose to live in His ways.
+In a future article I will show you what God has for you when you choose to live in His ways.

 In all your ways acknowledge him, and he will make straight your paths.”
 (Proverbs 3:6)